-If you see, like any other commodity or forex markets, Bitcoin also has its market where it is bought and sold.
+Like any other commodity or forex market, Bitcoin also has its market where it is bought and sold.
 So the demand & supply or surplus & deficit in the market also determines the value of Bitcoin.

 In a more complex way, humans don’t have any method as of now to measure the value of Bitcoin.
-So often on exchanges, it is measured based on last few trades and their moving averages.
-Also to calculate its moving average and last traded price there is no standard way, that’s why you see different prices on different exchanges.
+So often, on exchanges, it is measured based on the last few trades and their moving averages.
+Also, to calculate its moving average and last traded price, there is no standard way, that’s why you see different prices on different exchanges.

 I understand if some of you say it is not right, but I will tell you in section 6 that it happens mainly because of the Thiers law in effect.

 3. Because It Is Useful & Network Effect

 Bitcoin is very useful for bypassing any intermediary and transacting freely.
 It is the most efficient way of engaging in p2p transactions without a significant lag, as you only need to wait 40-60 minutes for your transaction to arrive.
 (I know the fees has been rising and transactions being delayed but have patience as we are slowly adopting Segwit and Lightning networks)

 Also, Bitcoin has a huge network effect, which in simple terms, means the platform or the network itself becomes more valuable as more and more users join and use it.
 Take, for example, a fax machine.
 Now assume there is only one fax machine in the world.
 Do you think it is valuable?